fnando/browser/README.md

 #=> "English/United States"
 ```

-Result is always sorted in quality order from highest -> lowest. as per the HTTP spec, omitting the quality value implies 1.0.
+Result is always sorted in quality order from highest -> lowest.
+As per the HTTP spec:

+- omitting the quality value implies 1.0.
+- quality value equal to zero means that is not accepted by the client.

 ### Internet Explorer